ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

-After obtaining a fine-grained 3D geometry in the geometry sculpting stage, during the texture generation stage, our goal is to rapidly generate realistic textures for the 3D head mesh.
-Previous texture generation methods~\cite{chen2023fantasia3d,wang2024prolificdreamer} often used SDS/VSD loss for multi-view optimization to obtain textures.
-However, the textures generated in this way may become over-saturated and inconsistent with the color tone of the reference image.

-Therefore, we design an inpainting and refinement process to quickly produce high-quality UV texture maps without involving SDS/VSD optimization.
+During the texture generation stage, our goal is to rapidly generate realistic textures for the 3D head mesh.
+Previous textures generated from SDS/VSD loss~\cite{chen2023fantasia3d,wang2024prolificdreamer} may become over-saturated and inconsistent with the color tone of the reference image.
+Therefore, we design an inpainting and refinement process to quickly produce high-quality UV texture maps.

 \textbf{Progressive Texture Inpainting.} With an uncolored 3D head surface mesh $M$ with vertices $V$ and triangular faces $F$ generated in the geometry generation stage, denoted as $M = (V,F)$, we initialize a UV texture map $\mathbf{T}_0$ corresponding to the mesh coordinates.
 Starting from the reference view $\mathbf{c}_0$, we first back-project the reference portrait image onto the 3D mesh.
-In order to maintain consistency with the reference image texture, we sample a camera trajectory $\{\mathbf{c}_1, \mathbf{c}_2, \cdots, \mathbf{c}_n\}$ (where $\mathbf{c}_i$ is the $i$-th viewpoint, and $n$ is the number of sampled viewpoints) to progressively generate texture information.
+To maintain consistency with the reference image texture, we sample a camera trajectory $\{\mathbf{c}_1, \mathbf{c}_2, \cdots, \mathbf{c}_n\}$ (where $\mathbf{c}_i$ is the $i$-th viewpoint, and $n$ is the number of sampled viewpoints) to progressively generate texture.
 The camera trajectory starts from the reference image viewpoint, gradually moves the camera pose to the back view of the head, and finally generates the texture for the top of the head that has not been generated yet.

-During the inpainting process, at a specific viewpoint $\mathbf{c}_k$, given the texture map $\mathbf{T}_{k-1}$ that has been textured in $k-1$ previous viewpoints, we are able to render an RGB image $I_k$ with partially colored regions, as well as a mask $\mathbf{m}_{k-1}$ indicating the colored (visible) regions.
-To better inpaint the uncolored areas, we render a normal map $\boldsymbol{x}^{normal}_k$ from the 3D mesh as the geometric condition at the $\mathbf{c}_k$ viewpoint, and then use the normal-conditioned diffusion model to generate the texture for the uncolored areas, which can be formulated as:
+During the inpainting process, at a specific viewpoint $\mathbf{c}_k$, given the texture map $\mathbf{T}_{k-1}$ that has been textured in $k-1$ previous viewpoints, we can render an RGB image $I_k$ with partially colored regions, as well as a mask $\mathbf{m}_{k-1}$ indicating the colored (visible) regions.
+To better inpaint the uncolored areas, we render the normal map $\boldsymbol{x}^{normal}_k$ from the 3D mesh as the geometric condition at the $\mathbf{c}_k$ viewpoint, and then use the normal-conditioned diffusion model to generate the texture for the uncolored areas, which is formulated as: